kahi-framework/kahi-ui.nbn.dev/content/docs/widgets/datatable.md

 />
 ```

 By passing a column key to the `sorting` property, you can set which is the column actively being sorted by.
-Then you can set the `sorting_mode` property to choose either `ascending` or `decending` sort.
+Then you can set the `sorting_mode` property to choose either `ascending` or `descending` sort.

 ```svelte {title="DataTable Sorting Mode" mode="repl"}
 <script>